 The club kids burned bright and fast.
 They were the society misfits.
 The ‘freaks’.
 A sharp cocktail of young drag queens who built a community out of their craft, and a cast of constantly rotating nightlife characters with one common mantra: be whatever you want, but just don’t be boring.
-In the spirit of Pride Month, we’re headed back to a pre-Giuliani New York to celebrate some of their most unforgettable members…
+We’re headed back to a pre-Giuliani New York to celebrate some of their most unforgettable members…

 Two of the underground movement’s greatest spearheads were Michael Alig, and James St. James.
 Both boys left behind their Midwestern towns to chase after the tail-end of Andy Warhol’s infamously fun “Factory” scene and dance away at the megaclubs:

 But 1987’s economic crash forced many of the famous discotheques to shut down, so the underground youth culture put down roots in often smaller, weirder venues, like “World” in the East Village:

 The Chelsea hang-out, “The Roxy”, whose famed doors finally closed in 2007:

 And “Red Zone”, the 20,000-square ft. disco haven at 440 W. 54th St. in Manhattan (just to name a few):